zugru/SVDNoise/README.md

 5.  training a Bayesian Gaussian Mixtrure noise sampler (svdnoise_train_bgm_*.py) and checking the results (svdnoise_bgm_check_*.py)

 The *data* folder contains training data and trained estimators.
-Not included due to github file size limits.
+Due to GitHub file size limits, only smaller training data samples are included (i.e., no n1000000 or n20000000 files).

 The *pictures* folder contains a variety of diagnostic plots.
-Not included due to github file size limits.
+No pictures included.